 Next, get your pen ready to start recording those favorite summer memories.
-My kids had a lot of fun putting this album together, and at the same time, retelling the family stories they remembered from the summer.
+My kids had a lot of fun putting this album together, while at the same time retelling the stories they remembered from the summer.

 My two youngest enjoyed putting photos in the album and drawing pictures to add to the album.
 My oldest kids had fun filling out the journaling cards about things they loved from the summer.

 Now you’re ready to add all your photos and journaling cards to the album.
-I paired a journaling card up with each photo and placed them in the album side by side, but you can do it however you’d like – there’s no right or wrong here.
+I paired a journaling card with each photo and placed them in the album side by side, but you can do it however you’d like—there’s no right or wrong here.

-When your album is complete, make sure to leave it out where it can be enjoyed.
+When your album is complete, leave it out where it can be enjoyed.
 You could also take it along with you on outings to inspire a little quiet time when needed, such as at a doctor’s appointment.

-Here are some things you could record in your All About Summer mini-scrapbook:
+Here are some things you could record in your mini-scrapbook:

 • A list of books you read over the summer